-CONTROLENTER Acts as if the ctrl- <enter> key was pressed,</enter> advancing the QSO one step without sending any CW.
-CW GRANT When you try to send CW the PTT signal will be asserted, but no CW will be transmitted until you depress the footswitch.
+CONTROLENTER Acts as if the ctrl-[ENTER] key was pressed, CONTROLENTER advancing the QSO one step without sending any CW.
+CW GRANT When you try to send CW the PTT signal will be CW GRANT asserted, but no CW will be transmitted until you depress the footswitch.
 DISABLED Disables all actions associated with the foot switch.

-DUPECHECK Executes the alt-D command when the foot switch is pressed.
-F1 Acts just as if you had pressed the F1 key.
-LAST CQ FREQ Returns you to the last frequency on which you called CQ.
+DUPECHECK Executes the alt-D command when the foot switch is E1 pressed.
+Acts just as if you had pressed the F1 key.
+F1 LAST CQ FREQ Returns you to the last frequency on which you called CQ.
 NEXTBANDMAP Advances you to the frequency of the next (i.e., higher frequency) entry in the band map for the current band and mode and which you have not yet worked.
 Also puts you into S&P Mode.
 NEXTDISPLAYEDBANDMAP Advances you to the frequency of the next (i.e., higher frequency) displayed entry in the band map that you have not yet worked, regardless of the band and mode of that entry.
 Also puts you into S&P Mode.
 NEXTMULTBANDMAP Advances you to the frequency of the next (i.e., higher frequency) displayed entry that is a needed multiplier in the band map for the current band and mode.
 Also puts you into S&P Mode.
-NEXTMULTDISPLAYEDBANDMAP Advances you to the frequency of the next (i.e., higher frequency) displayed entry that is a needed multiplier in the band map, regardless of the band NODMAL and mode of that entry.
+NEXTMULTDISPLAYEDBANDMAP/ Advances you to the frequency of the next (i.e., higher frequency) displayed entry that is a needed multiplier in the band map, regardless of the band NODWAL and mode of that entry.
 Also puts you into S&P Mode.
 NORMAL The normal mode makes the foot switch behave just as if it was connected to the PTT of the active transmitter.
-This allows you to use TR4W to route your foot switch to the proper radio.
-QSO NORMAL In this mode, the foot switch is used to advance the Q30 NOINIAL normal QSO process one step.
-This means that hitting the footswitch will behave just as if you pressed the <enter> key.</enter> QSO QUICK Same as QSO NORMAL, except when finishing a CQ 200 Your Mode QSO, when the QUICK QSL MESSAGE will be sent in place of the QSL MESSAGE.
+This allows you to use TR4W to route OCO NODMAK your foot switch to the proper radio.
+QSO NORMAL In this mode, the foot switch is used to advance the normal QSO process one step.
+This means that hitting the footswitch will behave just as if , OSO OMICK you pressed the [ENTER] key.
+Same as QSO NORMAL, except when finishing a CQ QSO QUICK Mode QSO, when the QUICK QSL MESSAGE will be sent in place of the QSL MESSAGE.
 SWAP RADIOS Acts just as if you pressed the alt-R key.
-START SENDING Acts just as if the START SENDING NOW KEY was JIIII ODIIDIIIG pressed.
-This will start sending the characters in the Call Window, and allows you to continue entering characters until you press <enter>.</enter>
+Acts just as if you pressed the ait-k key.
+Acts just as if the START SENDING NOW KEY was START SENDING pressed.
+This will start sending the characters in the Call Window, and allows you to continue entering characters until you press [ENTER].
+Characters until you press [ENTER].